 The airway includes the:

 You use several muscles during respiration.
 The most notable is the diaphragm.
-The other muscles are categorized in groups, including:
+The other muscles are categorized in groups, including the:

 Subspecialties of pulmonology include:

-- interventional pulmonology, which employs multidisciplinary care to treat airway disorders, lung cancer, and pleural diseases (which affect the pleura, the membrane that surrounds your lungs)
+- interventional pulmonology, which uses multidisciplinary care to treat airway disorders, lung cancer, and pleural diseases (which affect the pleura, the membrane that surrounds your lungs)

 - lung transplantation as well as management before and after surgery

-- neuromuscular disease, which refers to conditions that occur due to respiratory muscle failure
+- neuromuscular disorders, which refers to conditions that result in respiratory muscle failure

 - obstructive lung disease, which involves airway narrowing or obstruction

 - sleep-disordered breathing